FutureProofHomes/Documentation/docs/satellite1-cylindrical-enclosure.md

 1. Grab some Loctite (aka Blu-Tack) and generic speaker Polyfill.
 Attach your chosen mmWave to the HAT.
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/6_enclosure_accessories.JPG){ width="100%" }
 2. There are three locations where you'll see 2 mounting lips on the UFO enclosure.
-The goal is to get the Sat1 HAT sloted underneath the smaller bottom lip in all three locations, such that the LEDs are peaking through the square cutouts and into the light ring.
+The goal is to get the Sat1 HAT slotted underneath the smaller bottom lip in all three locations, such that the LEDs are peeking through the square cutouts and into the light ring.
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/7_plastic_lips.JPG){ width="100%" }
 3. Align the bottom (south) part of the Sat1 HAT under the bottom lip and press firmly at the top (north) of the Sat1 HAT near and around the USB-C ports and headphone jack.
-Press around the parameter of the Sat1 HAT to snap in under all the bottom lips.
+Press around the perimeter of the Sat1 HAT to snap in under all the bottom lips.
 You'll know when you're done when the 4 buttons click perfectly.
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/7_snap_1.JPG){ width="100%" }
 4. If you need to remove the HAT, pull on the corner of the wall near and lift up from the USB-C ports.
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/13_pull_tab_and_board_up.JPG){ width="100%" }
 5. Roll your Loctite into a "snake" that you wrap around the speaker to make a gasket.
-(This isn't required if you're using the Dayton Audio RS75-4 speaker since it has a gaskey seal built-in.)
+(This isn't required if you're using the Dayton Audio RS75-4 speaker since it has a gasket seal built-in.)
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/14_seal_speaker.JPG){ width="100%" }
 6. Route the speaker cables up through the speaker chamber and out the top.
 You only need 1 inch of cable coming out the top.
   ![Satellite1 Speaker Enclosure](/assets/dev_kit_enclosure/15_route_cable_bottom.JPG){ width="100%" }